 After lunch, we load up our bus one last time and transfer from the Pacific coast into Costa Rica’s bustling Central Valley.
 Arriving at San José Airport, we bid a reluctant farewell to Herman and our driver and check-in for our overnight flight home.

 Morning arrival at London Gatwick, where our 'Classic' birding tour to Costa Rica concludes.

 WHAT TO EXPECT

 Taking advantage of British Airways nonstop flights to San José, our Classic Costa Rica birding tour visits a selection of the country's finest wildlife sites - La Selva, Rancho Naturalista, Tapanti, Savegre and Villa Lapas - and is simply crammed with great birding.
-It's a trip that's got everything - from Sunbittern and Scarlet Macaw to Volcano Junco and Resplendent Quetzal - on a journey that will take you from the Caribbean lowlands and cloud-forested volcanoes to the coastal mangroves of the Pacific shore.
-And featuring some excellent new sites for 2020 and beyond.
+It is a trip that has got everything - from Sunbittern and Scarlet Macaw to Volcano Junco and Resplendent Quetzal - on a journey that will take you from the Caribbean lowlands and cloud-forested volcanoes to the coastal mangroves of the Pacific shore.

 Costa Rica enjoys a tropical to temperate climate, according to altitude.
-Our February/March tours run during Costa Rica’s ‘dry season’, but please note rainfall can (and does) of course occur year-round in the mountains and rainforests!
-It can be cool and misty at times, especially in the mountains and cloud forest; generally hotter and sunnier on the coast (10-30C/50-86F).
+Our February tours run during Costa Rica’s ‘dry season’, but please note rainfall can (and does) of course occur year-round in the mountains and rainforests!
+It can be cool and misty at times, especially in the mountains and cloud forest and is generally hotter and sunnier on the coast (10-30C/50-86F).